 The team is open to new ideas, it is rewarding to be part of, it has a clear purpose, it is honed, efficient and effective.
-This is a high perfomance team in every respect.
+This is a high-performance team in every respect.
 At the top of its game.

 Occasionally someone arrives from the game’s governing body with a new rule.
 This external information is brought into the team and they work with it.
-They explore what it means, how to integrate it into their game.
-Sometimes this is hard, leads to errors.
+They explore what it means, and how to integrate it into their game.
+Sometimes this is hard and leads to errors.
 Sometimes the rule gets accidentally broken.
 Hard lessons are learned.
-Eventually the rule is incorporated and it becomes part of the game.
+Eventually, the rule is incorporated and it becomes part of the game.
 The game has evolved.

-Whether or not the team continues to win, or starts to lose, whether it is an average team, a winning team or a losing team - it tends to function in the same way.
-It observes the rules of the game, adjusting for new ones and unexpected loses, correcting mistakes openly and effectively.
+Whether it is an average team, a winning team or a losing team - it tends to function in the same way.
+It observes the rules of the game, adjusting for new ones and unexpected losses, and correcting mistakes openly and effectively.
 Maintaining a dynamic order that is on-the-whole functional.